Changing Dog Behavior Through BAT (Behavior Adjustment Training)

 - Requires the assistance of a professional.
 Good timing and understanding of dog body language is important.

 - The dog is put "under some pressure" through negative reinforcement.
 In other words, in order to work, the dog must feel somewhat stressed by the presence of the trigger so to feel relieved when he leaves after displaying the alternate behavior.
+Several dog trainers feel there are better techniques to use first that don't involve negative reinforcement.

 - It may be difficult at times to create proper set-ups so to ensure proper desensitization and avoid the dog from going over threshold.
+There are risks for flooding and sensitization.

 For further reading